 By focusing the top half of the resume on Joe's operational experience, we were able to let the reader know that he could do these things in any industry, not just healthcare.

 We added a testimonial at the top of the page that clearly shows Joe’s vision and business transformational experience.
-This keeps the reader focused on his strategic and execution.
+This keeps the reader focused on his success with strategy and execution.

 We swapped out his original bulleted list that was mainly focused on healthcare and added more strategy, operations, and business unit keywords for quick viewing and instant awareness of his skillset.